Skip to content

 Our Perspective: Best-of-breed strategies work when you have the integration expertise to connect specialized solutions.
 The depth of functionality can provide competitive advantage in specific areas.

-When scores are close, use these tiebreakers:
+When evaluation scores are close, use these tiebreakers in priority order:

 1. Strategic Alignment: Which solution best supports your 5-year vision?